Get us in your inbox

 Advertising

-You might head to Carbone with the intention of not liking it, considering how hard it is just to get a table, and how the bill will likely be more than your next car payment, and the fact that everyone keeps talking about it.
-But then you start off at the lavishly decorated bar with a martini that’s exactly what it should be, you’re led to the table by a wait staff who gets formality down right, and you realize this place really is something special.
-The food is no less so, big plates of ribs and peppers, linguine and clams, and the dish they’re known for, a spicy vodka sauce clung to al dente rigatoni.
+Considering how hard it is to get a table, how the bill will likely be more than your next car payment, and all the people who won’t stop talking about it, you might head into Carbone with the intention of not liking it.
+But then you start off at the lavishly decorated bar with a martini that’s exactly what it should be, you’re led to your table by a waitstaff who perfects formality, and you realize this place really is something special.
+The food is no less so: big plates of ribs and peppers, linguine and clams, and the dish they’re known for, a spicy vodka sauce clung to al dente rigatoni.
 Yes, this place is a scene, but you’ll suddenly want to be part of it.

 Advertising